colonel-lp/PicoData/README.md

-#Code to pull data from the Simarine Pico
+#Code to pull data from the Simarine Pico over a WiFi network and publish it to an MQTT server or output as json.

-Core code is from Pico2SignalK
+Core code is from https://github.com/htool/pico2signalk/